roodmichael/bullshit-bingo/README.md

 # Bullshit Bingo in Elm

-A very simple and local implementation of bullshit bingo written in Elm.
+A very simple implementation of bullshit bingo written in Elm.
+(Note, this is still a WIP)

 # Build Instructions